ATDS-Carleton/moodle_scraper/scraper_thoughts.md

 - Safari driver works perfect but have weird unexpected random errors.

-- The crawled webpage is unlikely to have those hyperlinks right… (Is it really useful tho?)

-  > Using special executor inside phantomJS seems to work perfectly!!!
+- ~~The crawled webpage is unlikely to have those hyperlinks right… (Is it really useful tho?)~~ Using special executor inside phantomJS seems to work perfectly.

 ## File Crawling Functions